Flufive/LinkedListUtils/Documentation.md

 ```
 ### Parameters

--head: The head node of the integer linked list.
+- head: The head node of the integer linked list.

 ### Description
 Adds the maximum number in the integer list to the end of the list.